Skip to content

 The Art of Steeping Loose Leaf Tea: Why Timing and Temperature Matter

-At Voyage 1610, we believe every cup should be a small ritual — a pause in your day to enjoy the craftsmanship behind each leaf.
-Here’s how to get the most out of your tea, no matter what you’re brewing.
+At Voyage 1610, we believe every cup should be a small ritual — a pause in your day to honor the craftsmanship behind each leaf.
+Here’s how to steep tea with precision, mindfulness, and a touch of artistry.

-Loose leaf tea is alive with essential oils, antioxidants, and subtle notes that can easily be lost with the wrong temperature or steeping time.
-Too hot, and you risk bitterness.
-Too cool, and the flavor stays trapped inside the leaf.
+Loose leaf tea is alive with essential oils, antioxidants, and nuanced flavors that can easily be lost with the wrong temperature or timing.

 Proper steeping ensures balance — allowing each tea to release its best qualities without over-extracting.